yanivyacoby/a-guide-to-your-phd/guide.md

 _it is easy to only notice their outcomes (exciting progress on research, insightful ideas) and forget that it took them conscious hard work over several years to get there._

+In fact, if you only notice the outcomes, it may lead to an unproductive research process.
+Slow progress based on a methodical process can more constructively lead to publishable insights than quick attempts to jump right to an interesting result:

+> **Example of an unproductive research process:** Consider, for instance, student A, who has watched how their more senior lab-mates seemingly go from having no project to having a nearly complete paper with exciting results and broader implications.
+Student A tries to imitate: they try to go from nothing to everything in a single step.
+However, since such a research process rarely works, they end up getting negative results.
+They then find that they cannot process these negative results constructively, because they do not naturally lead to a hypothesis for why the experiment failed).
+Student A then feel inadequate in comparison to their lab-mates, and moreover does not ask for help because they feel like they would be wasting others' time.

+> **Example of a productive research process:** In contrast, consider student B, who does not compare themselves with more senior students and thus does not expect themselves to complete the whole project in one step.
+Instead, they follow the advice of their advisor and try to understand where that advice is coming from, (even when it might seem annoying / tedious).
+They build a sequence of small-scale experiments, each with a clear hypothesis that can help determine the next best experiment to run.
+Slowly and methodically, with negative results leading constructively to new hypotheses and experiments, student B works up to a complete and publishable research project.